7 Ways Obama Helped Protect the Planet From Climate Change

 “There’s one issue that will define the contours of this century more dramatically than any other,” said US President Barack Obama at the UN Climate Change Summit in 2014.
 “And that is the urgent and growing threat of a changing climate.”

-For the past eight years, Obama has been at the helm of the world’s largest and most influential economy.
+For the past eight years, as the 44th president of the United States, Obama has been at the helm of the world’s largest and most influential economy.
 If anyone has had the power to change worldwide dependence on fossil fuels and tackle climate change, it was him.
 But that doesn’t mean he was able to just flip a switch and turn the world into a sustainable paradise.
 He faced obstacles everywhere he turned and even when it seemed like he was bound to secure an environmental victory, new snares would emerge to hobble his ambitions.

 Standing in his way were: the momentum of the global economy, reluctance of other global leaders to make bold moves, and, above all, resistance from Republicans in Congress.
 Despite all this, Obama was able to craft an enduring legacy that set in motion the potential transformation of the US energy sector.